What a lay-off is

 Your written notice

-The first step in the process for claiming redundancy is for you to give your employer written notice that you intend to claim redundancy.
+The first step in the process for claiming redundancy is to give your employer written notice that you intend to claim redundancy.
 You must give it to them within four weeks of the end of either:

 - a consecutive lay-off or short-time working period of at least four weeks